jondot/rust-how-do-i-start/README.md

 # Rust :crab:.
 How do I start?

-I've been asked this casually so many times, so here it is as a Github repo anyone can contribute to and improve!
+A collaborative advice for this casual questions that gets asked many times, so here it is as a Github repo anyone can contribute to and improve!

 ## Mainstream